Meghana-Veeramallu/GenAI_sem6/HandsOn_Unit02/README.md

 # Unit 2: Generative AI Concepts & LangChain

-Hands-on materials for Unit 2.
 This covers the foundations of building LLM applications using LangChain, Prompt Engineering, and RAG.

 ### 1. LangChain Foundation